consileonpl/consileonpl.github.com/_posts/2013-08-05-Android-authentication-against-Google-App-Engine.markdown

     return httpContext;
 }
 {% endhighlight %}
-From now we can make authenticated requests using our httpContext;
+From now on we can send authenticated requests using our httpContext;
 ## Troubleshooting
 There can be a case that you will not get the cookie used for authentication in the requested httpContext.
-For that you should implement HttpContext and check if there is a cookie:
-{% highlight java %}
-import org.apache.http.client.CookieStore;
-import org.apache.http.client.protocol.ClientContext;
-import org.apache.http.cookie.Cookie;
-import org.apache.http.impl.client.BasicCookieStore;
-import org.apache.http.protocol.BasicHttpContext;
-import org.apache.http.protocol.HttpContext;
-{% endhighlight %}
+You can check if the cookie exists with the following snippet.

 {% highlight java %}
 public class AuthenticatedHttpContext implements HttpContext {